 - Frequently Asked Questions about inspections

-- One licensed, a producer is subject to regular inspections, which could include unannounced on-site inspections.
+4. Once licensed, a producer is subject to regular inspections, which could include unannounced on-site inspections at any reasonable time to confirm that the applicable legislative and regulatory requirements are being met.

-- Targeted inspection: To verify compliance with particular areas of the ACMPR.
+- Targeted inspection: To verify compliance with particular areas of the Cannabis Act & Regulations.

-- Annual inspection: For monitoring and verfification of compliance.
+- Annual inspection: For regular monitoring and verification of compliance.

 Licensed producers should renew their license at least three months before expiration.
 For more information on what to expect during inspections, please reference the official guidelines.